Skip to main content

 • Use read-only scopes (*.readonly) for all Google APIs

-• OAuth Playground tokens are short-lived (1 hour) which limits exposure
+• Static access tokens are short-lived (1 hour) which limits exposure

 • Add config files with secrets to .gitignore